Sauteed Vegetable Medley will enhance almost any meal.

 If the right type of butter is unavailable it is best to substitute it with an equal amount of the virgin olive oil.

-TIP: Because some of these vegetables may not be available in your area when you are ready to make this Sauteed Vegetable Medley recipe or your family doesn't like a particular vegetable, substitute another kind.
+TIP: Because some of these vegetables may not be available in your area when you are ready to make this Sauteed Vegetable Medley Recipe or your family does nott like a particular vegetable, substitute another type.